adambard/learnxinyminutes-docs/tcl.html.markdown

 ## 1. Guidelines
 ###############################################################################

-# Tcl is not Bash or C!
+# Tcl is not Sh or C!
 This needs to be said because standard shell quoting
 # habits almost work in Tcl and it is common for people to pick up Tcl and try
 # to get by with syntax they know from another language.
 It works at first,
 # but soon leads to frustration with more complex scripts.

-# Braces are just a quoting mechanism, not a code block constructor or a list
+# Braces are just a quoting mechanism, not a code block constructor or syntax
-# constructor.
+# for list construction.
 Tcl doesn't have either of those things.
-Braces are used,
+Braces are
-# though, to escape special characters in procedure bodies and in strings that
+# used though, to escape special characters in procedure bodies and in strings
-# are formatted as lists.
+# that are formatted as lists.

 ###############################################################################